ucb-bar/chisel-release/README.md

 ```bash
 $ make +clean +publishLocal
 ```

+Please see [2] and [3] for details on publishing SNAPSHOT and release versions on Sonatype/Maven.

 In order to understand the semantics of Chisel versions, we need to say something about Chisel development.

 ## Chisel development